lukeghallahorne/DataScience4EnviroApps/README.md

 #### *Luke Ghallahorne*
 [Homepage](https://lukeghallahorne.github.io/)

 Work related to the Data Science for Environmental Applications certificate program through WWU.
-All work was completed using Rstudio, primarily with packages within the `tidyverse` group of libraries.
+All work was completed using Rstudio, with an emphasis on packages within the `tidyverse` group of libraries for data wrangling and visualization.
 Use the links here to see the Rmarkdown output for the various projects completed during this program.

 ## Table of Contents
 * [Data Science Seminars](#data-science-seminars):